Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 - Ginko can help fight inflammation.
 Yet, it can thin your blood and cause bleeding.

-Your body doesn’t distinguish between a herb or a drug; too much herbal tea can be bad for you.
+Your body doesn’t distinguish between a herb and a drug; too much herbal tea can harm you.

-(Valerian has more than 500 potential interactions, so you should have a drug screen for it. )
+(Valerian has more than 500 potential interactions, so you should have a drug screen.)

 What Does Research Say About Herbal Tea?

 Research examining the kinds of herbal plants used in tisanes is not pervasively negative.
-Yet, it is packed with cautionary examples and too many red flags to ignore.
+Yet, it has cautionary examples and too many red flags to ignore.
 The benefits of drinking herbal tea are widely publicized; however, the risks are less so.

 What Are The Dangers of Herbal Tea?

 Consumers often assume “all natural” remedies are safe.
-This is not the case; many herbal plants can be detrimental to your health.
+Unfortunately, this is not the case; many herbal plants can harm your health.

 For example, WebMD cautions consumers about five risky herbal supplements: